OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-32.md

 You performed signs and wonders in Egypt and have continued them to this day, in Israel and among all mankind, and have gained the renown that remains Yours.

 ## Jeremiah 32:21
-You brought Your people Israel out of Egypt with signs and wonders, by a mighty hand and an outstretched arm and with great terror.
+You delivered Your people Israel from Egypt with miraculous signs and wonders, by Your powerful hand and outstretched arm, and with awe-inspiring acts.

 ## Jeremiah 32:22
-You gave them this land You had sworn to give their ancestors, a land flowing with milk and honey.
+You gave them this land You had promised to their ancestors, a land rich and abundant.

 ## Jeremiah 32:23
 They came in and took possession of it, but they did not obey Your voice or follow Your law; they did not do what You commanded them to do.
 So You brought all this disaster upon them.